Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Potential outcomes, estimands, and identification

 This states that the distribution of the potential outcome time series given the past value of the time series is stationary up to $q$ time periods post-treatment initiation.
 Note this assumption is only on the potential outcome in the absence of treatment and does not assume anything about the potential outcome under treatment.
+This differs from certain estimators, such as DiD estimators, that make assumptions about potential outcomes across treatment and control groups.
+For a more in-depth comparison of this stationarity assumption with existing assumptions used in the literature, see Appendix C where we additionally highlight a situation when stationarity holds, but existing assumptions are violated.

 A crucial point regarding our strategy to identifying causal effects is that we only require assumption 1 and \textit{do not} rely on an assumption that there are no unmeasured confounders, a common assumption in causal inference with observational data.
 This means that there can be unmeasured variables $U_i(t)$ that affect both the time of treatment initiation and the outcome, yet we are still able to identify and estimate causal effects.
 The only assumption we rely on is stationarity as defined in (\ref{eqn:Stationarity2}).
-Note that assumption 1 can be extended to condition on time-varying covariates or additional lags beyond the single time point lag that is used currently, which we describe further in Appendix A. These are only necessary for identification, however, if they are required for the stationarity assumption to hold.
-In Appendix B, we highlight an example where a time-varying unmeasured confounder biases treatment effect estimates that rely on a no unmeasured confounder assumption, while our approach that relies on stationarity gives much improved estimates of treatment effects.
+Note that assumption 1 can be loosened to condition on time-varying covariates or additional lags beyond the single time point lag that is used currently, which we describe further in Appendix A. In Appendix C, we highlight scenarios where there exists a time-varying or seasonal unmeasured confounder and our approach is still able to obtain unbiased estimates of causal effects.
+It is important to note that our approach is not robust to all types of unmeasured confounding, as some may violate the stationarity assumption.
+If the effect of the unmeasured variable on the outcome changes after treatment initiation, or if treatment initiation affects the distribution of the unmeasured variable, then stationarity would be violated.
+A key feature of this assumption is that one can assess whether stationarity holds in the pre-treatment time periods to assess the plausibility of the assumption.
+If stationarity does not hold in the pre-treatment period, we would not believe that it holds in the post-treatment period.
+However, if it holds in the pre-treatment period, this would provide increased confidence in the stationarity assumption.
+We assess the ability of our approach to estimate treatment effects in the pre-treatment period for the motivating NYC study in Section \ref{sec:sim}, where we find that our approach obtains accurate estimates of treatment effects with valid measures of uncertainty.